 Let’s now turn our focus on the price action.

 Step #2: The Shooting Star Candle should come after a strong bullish trend

-The location or in other words, where the shooting star candlestick develops matters a lot.
+The location, or where the shooting star candlestick develops, matters a lot.

 This whole ingredient is what makes the bearish shooting star candle performs with such a high degree of accuracy.
 We need a strong uptrend that has two important features:

 - The first part of the trend is a slow and steady move to the upside

 - The last part of the uptrend, prior to the shooting star candle, needs to be more volatile.

 Basically, we’re looking for a full-blown market top where the bulls are exhausted and reach a climax point.